Publications

 CONCLUSIONS: Most women discontinued hormone therapy after the Women's Health Initiative results were published.
 Given their experience with hormone therapy, some women, particularly nonwhites, are now less trusting of medical recommendations and less likely to take drugs for cardiovascular disease prevention.

 Schonberg, Mara A, and Christina C Wee.
 (2005) 2005.
-“Menopausal Symptom Management and Prevention Counseling After the Women’s Health Initiative Among Women Seen in an Internal Medicine Practice”.
+“Menopausal Symptom Management and Prevention Counseling After the Women’s Health Initiative Among Women Seen in an Internal Medicine Practice.”.
 Journal of Women’s Health (2002) 14 (6): 507-14.

 OBJECTIVE: To describe the management of menopausal symptoms and the prevalence of prevention counseling among women who stopped hormone therapy (HT) after publication of the initial findings of the Women's Health Initiative.